 What they did: The biggest part of UPS’ rebranding was their slogan, as it was a memorable way to indicate what UPS could do for customers.

 Initially, the ‘moving at the speed of business’ slogan seemed reasonable.
 However, it didn’t really spotlight UPS’ newfound strengths and comprehensive abilities as a company.

 They changed it to, ‘what can brown do for you?’, which not only showed a deeper focus on the customer, but also implied (rightly) that they were able to handle so much more than simply deliveries.

 They have changed the slogan since, but the rebranding certainly shed new light on their brand image.

 Use the above examples as a way to guide your own rebranding efforts.
 Chances are there will be similar challenges for you to overcome.

 Certainly, there are times when rebranding has been used as an attempt to disguise a past transgression.
 Many believe that any time a company rebrands itself that it is a direct result of some mistake they had previously made.

 So, how much truth is there to this?
 Rebranding is for the most part not used to hide hypocrisy or change a tainted brand image.

 Remember that rebranding isn’t something that should be done lightly.
-You’re not attempting to quickly sweep issues under the rug by rebranding.
+You’re not attempting to sweep issues under the rug.
 Instead, you’re breathing serious excitement into your brand and reworking its potential.

 Some Closing Thoughts